 The prosecution has the burden of proving each and every element of the evading arrest charge.
-First, the prosecution must prove beyond a reasonable doubt that the peace officer was pursuing the defendant and the defendant intended to evade the peace officer.
-Proving intent in critical in these types of cases.
+First, the prosecution must prove beyond a reasonable doubt that the peace officer was pursuing the defendant, and the defendant intended to evade the peace officer.
+Proving intent is critical in these types of cases.
 It cannot be a mere mistake or oversight but rather a willful act by the defendant.
 The prosecution can typically prove this element by proving the last element where they must show that the defendant violated at least two or more vehicle code violations that would warrant a point on your record.

 Evading a Police Officer: Prosecution’s Burden of Proof

 It is easier for the prosecution to prove evading arrest when you have been observed by a peace officer doing one or more of the following acts: